a-rahimi/python-checkpointing2/README.md

 count these objects too.

-To manipulate the C stack, this package guides the CPython bytcode interpreterer, `_PyEval_EvalFrameDefault`, to call itself recursively.
+To manipulate the C stack, this package guides the CPython bytcode interpreter, `_PyEval_EvalFrameDefault`, to call itself recursively.
 These nested calls cause the C stack to attain the state it had when `save_jump` was called.